 - you knew or believed that the substance was a controlled substance that is prohibited by law.

 It does not matter if you knew that exact chemical make up or technical name of the drug so long as you believed that the drug was a controlled substance prohibited by law.
-Knowing a common street name is generally enough to prove this element.
-Additionally, “possession” includes possession of a controlled substance in an area over which you have control, or intended to exercise control over, such as your vehicle or house.
-In short, for a jury to convict you of possession of a controlled substance the state must prove beyond a reasonable doubt two different knowledge requirements.
+Knowing a common street name is enough to prove this element.
+Similarly, believing the substance was a different controlled substance counts as well.
+"Possession" includes possession of a controlled substance in an area over which you have control, or intended to exercise control over.
+This includes places such as your vehicle or house.
+Therefore, before a jury can convict you of possession of a controlled substance the state must prove beyond a reasonable doubt two different knowledge requirements.
 The knowledge of possession and knowledge of the legality of the substance.